imranali4/OPENWEBUI_STACK/README.md

     docker compose up --build -d
     ```
     *   `up`: Starts the services.
     *   `--build`: This is crucial!
-It tells Docker Compose to build your custom `hybridreranker` image before starting the containers.
-During this build, the `BAAI/bge-reranker-v2-m3` model will be downloaded and cached within the image.
+It tells Docker Compose to build your custom `hybridreranker` and `comfyui` images before starting the containers.
+During the `comfyui` build, it will install PyTorch with MPS support.
     *   `-d`: Runs the containers in "detached" mode (in the background), so your terminal remains free.
 If you want to see all logs directly, remove `-d`.

-    Allow some time for Docker to download images, build your custom image, and download the reranker model.
+    Allow some time for Docker to download images, build your custom images, and download any required models within the containers.

-### Step 4: Access the Services
+### Step 5: Access the Services

 Once the services are up and running, you can access them via your web browser:

 *   **Open WebUI:**
     *   Go to: `http://localhost:3000`
     *   **Note on LLM:** Open WebUI is configured to connect to an LLM running on `http://host.docker.internal:1234/v1`.
 This assumes you have a compatible LLM (like Ollama or a local LLM server) running on your Docker host machine, serving on port `1234`.
 If you don't, Open WebUI's AI features won't work immediately.
+    *   **ComfyUI Integration (Optional):** This stack includes ComfyUI, but its integration with Open WebUI is not pre-configured via environment variables due to the need for a specific workflow.json file.
+You can manually set up the connection within Open WebUI settings:
+        *   Navigate to **Settings (gear icon) > Image Generation (Experimental)**.
+        *   Set **Image Generation Engine** to `ComfyUI`.
+        *   For **ComfyUI Base URL**, enter `http://comfyui:8188`
+        *   **Important: You must upload a `workflow.json` file as API format** via the "ComfyUI Workflow" section.
+You can export an example workflow from ComfyUI itself (e.g., from `http://localhost:8188`) by selecting `Save (API Format)` from the `Save` menu.
+        *   Once a workflow is uploaded, you can then configure the specific node IDs and parameters (Prompt, Model, Width, Height, etc.) directly in Open WebUI's settings.
 *   **SearXNG Search Engine (via Caddy proxy):**
     *   Go to: `http://localhost:8080`
 *   **Tika (Content Extraction):** (Primarily for internal use by Open WebUI if configured for RAG)